BuddhaDom/gautama_web/content/blog/game-jams/index.md

 Additionally, these encounters and the events that transpired therein needed some *bite*, which I believe I was able to provide.
 Seeing people reach the conclusions with the information I'd laid out with both the readings and the dialogue in place was a nice sight.

 I loved the theme here.
 Abstract and charged.
 It let us have a lot of creative interpretations, so the ideation process was bountiful.
+We were heavily inspired by *[Inscryption](https://store.steampowered.com/app/1092790/Inscryption/)* and *[Papers,  Please](https://store.steampowered.com/app/239030/Papers_Please/)*.

 ## [Finite Monkey Theorem](https://edneedsbread.itch.io/finite-monkey-theorem)